 Nafziger is also music director and conductor of the chamber choir Winchester Musica Viva in Winchester, Virginia.
 The ensemble completed its 36th season, highlighted by a well-received performance of Handel’s Messiah.

 In June 2015, Nafziger received the 2015 Circle of Excellence in the Arts Award, given by the Forbes Center for the Performing Arts, the Arts Council of the Valley, and the College of Visual and Performing Arts at James Madison University, in recognition of his sustained contributions in the arts and his creative and superior accomplishments that have improved the cultural vitality of the Shenandoah Valley.

-As an active musician in Cuba, he has worked with many of Cuba’s premier orchestral and choral ensembles.
-Nafziger’s work there has included major guest conducting appearances with the country’s leading orchestras and choirs, teaching master classes in a variety of musical topics, and participating with musical colleagues in a number of joint projects.
-He has taken choirs from Virginia to perform there.
+Nafziger has worked with many of Cuba’s premier orchestral and choral ensembles over the past number of years, including guest conducting appearances with Cuba’s leading orchestras and choirs, teaching master classes on a variety of musical topics, and participating with musical colleagues in a number of joint projects.
+These visits have resulted in the guest appearance of Exaudi and its director, María Felicia Pérez, at the 2001 Bach Festival, and invitations to the EMU Chamber Singers and Winchester Musica Viva to perform there.